wcollings/CommunicationCallback/README.md

 # Module setup
 This module is built to be fairly hands-off, from the Julia side anyways.
 Here's how to use it:

+Open a Julia console, type `]add https://github.com/wcollings/CommunicationCallback.git`, if this is the first time, or if it's already installed and you want to update it, just type `]up CommunicationCallback`

 In your Julia code:
 - do a `using CommunicationCallback`
 - In the callback initialization section of your code, add a communication callback variable.
 This is initializied by the function: